Are Desks in Rows a Bad Thing?May 12, 2022

 The learning experience should meet the needs of the learner.

 Ultimately it comes down to this: the classroom space should meet the needs of the learner.
 This principle applies beyond physical classroom space as well.
 Teachers must assess what their students need to thrive, and adjust pedagogy, curriculum, and space accordingly.
 This is why we can't just throw all of the traditional methods that have been used in education for decades, because many of them still work!
-However, by the same taken we cannot only used traditional practices, because often times they don't work.
+However, by the same token we cannot only use traditional practices, because often times they don't work.

 It's about adaptability and meeting the needs of the learners, creating a setting for a story in which students and their teachers can thrive.

 Dive deeper into this subject by listening to the podcast here.